-Under the UK CGC, the Board must identify in the annual report each non-executive director it considers to be 'independent' for the purposes of the UK Code.
+Under the UK CGC, the Board must identify in the annual report each non-executive director it considers to be 'independent' for the purposes of the UK CGC.
 Based on the responsibilities assigned to the Supervisory Board by the German Stock Corporation Act, the members of the Supervisory Board are considered to be non-executive directors for the purposes of the UK CGC.
 Under the UK CGC, persons are 'independent' if they are independent in character and judgement and if there are no relationships or circumstances which are likely to affect, or could appear to affect, their judgement.
-TUI AG does not, however, extend its independence disclosures to its 10 employee representatives on the Supervisory Board (for a detailed explanation of shareholder and employee representatives and the underlying considerations, please see below).
+TUI AG does not, however, extend its independence disclosures to its 10 employee representatives on the Supervisory Board.
+Due to the number of employees, the Supervisory Board of TUI AG is subject to the German Co-Determination Act.
+Accordingly, the Supervisory Board of TUI AG consists of ten members who are elected by shareholders at the Annual General Meeting (the 'Shareholder Representatives') and ten members who represent the employees of TUI AG (the 'Employee Representatives').
+This differs from UK practice where only those board members representing major shareholders are typically referred to as 'Shareholder Representatives' and are not considered as independent under the UK CGC because of their link to a significant shareholder.